 High Performance Computing Core

-The High Performance Computing (HPC) Core is NYU Langone’s central resource for performing computational research at scale and for analyzing big data.
+The High Performance Computing (HPC) Core is NYU Langone’s central resource for performing computational research at scale, analyzing big data, and machine learning.
 We provide a range of integrative services using supercomputing to perform basic, translational, and clinical informatics research.
 As a core facility, we are well-positioned to advise scientists at NYU Langone on best practices for improving the quality and range of their research.

-We provide access to data-storage resources attached to a powerful supercomputer and a software stack capable of executing sophisticated deep learning, predictive analytics, image processing, and mathematical modeling algorithms with a variety of types of data.
+We provide access to data-storage resources attached to a powerful supercomputer and a software stack capable of executing sophisticated deep learning, predictive analytics, image processing, and mathematical modeling algorithms with a variety of data types.
 Our computing environment provides a shared platform for development of new computational workflows, support of clinical trials informed by the latest research in molecular biology, and enabling discoveries that lead to better diagnosis, treatment, and prevention of disease.

 Anyone from the NYU Langone community with a valid Kerberos ID and an HPC account can request access to the HPC cluster.